gildahl/arcadeEIP/readme.txt

 Project Notes
 =============
-arcadeEIP is a specialized video game emulator launcher and front-end written in AHK 2.
+arcadeEIP is a game emulator launcher and front-end written in AHK 2.0.

 Current development environment is Visual Studio Code using the following extensions:
 * AutoHotkey Plus Plus
 * AutoHotkey v2 Language Support
 * vscode-autohotkey-debug

-See readme.txt in /distribution and docx files in /docs for documentation.
+For more information, see readme.txt in /distribution and documentation files in /docs.
+Links to these files are also provided on the GitHub Wiki page for this project.